 Israel has come a long way when it comes to tourism.
 Gone are the days of staying in a school-turned-hostel, and eating toast and quark for breakfast.
 Israel has embraced luxury, and is now embracing the next step – making it personal.
 These boutique hotels in Tel Aviv are unique in their atmosphere, take personal care of you and spare no amenity or luxury.
 Here are the best we could find.

-Staying close to Rothschild, in beautiful rooms and not having to sell a kidney?
+Staying close to Rothschild, in beautiful rooms, and not having to sell a kidney?
 What more can you ask for?
 There are only 15 rooms in the Alma Hotel, and each one is personally decorated.
-The rooms are big and colorful, and give an urban, sophisticated feel.
+The rooms are big and colorful and give an urban, sophisticated feel.
 We recommend you try the in-house restaurant, run by chef Yonatan Roshfeld.

-Perhaps the newest hotel to open in the city (just 3 years ago), this clean and neat hotel is located in Lilienblum street (get it?), so of course all of the interesting part of Tel Aviv will be just a short walk away.
+Perhaps the newest hotel to open in the city (just 3 years ago), this clean and neat hotel is located in Lilienblum Street (get it?), so of course all of the interesting parts of Tel Aviv will be just a short walk away.
 You’ll be right next to the hipster favorite Abraxus North restaurant, and the hotel itself is a gorgeous place to sit and relax after a long day of walking.

-The Hotel Montefiore is a taste of classic europe in the middle of Tel Aviv.
+The Hotel Montefiore is a taste of classic Europe in the middle of Tel Aviv.
 You’ll be close to all tourist attractions, and staying in classy, beautiful rooms with a view and lots of quiet and chirping birds.
 There are only 12 rooms, to make your stay private and the service personal.

 You can guess the great location of this place.
 It’s beautiful on the outside and on the inside.
-The breakfast here is great, with vegetarian, vegan and gluten free options (welcome to Tel Aviv), the rooms are relatively small but well equipped and very cozy, and the location is unbeatable.
+The breakfast here is great, with vegetarian, vegan, and gluten-free options (welcome to Tel Aviv), the rooms are relatively small but well equipped and very cozy, and the location is unbeatable.